belc0011/python-p3-v2-final-project-template/README.md

 - update_player: Allows the user to change the spelling of the name of a player on the team (method included to make correcting typos more easily).
 Persists changes to the backend by calling the update method in the Player class.
 - team_size: Displays the total number of players on the team currently.
 - player_search: Allows user to search for a player by name rather than having to select each team and generate a list of players one team at a time.
 Set to automatically title case the user's input so they do not have to worry about capitalization.
+- print_all_division: Prints name of all divisions currently in database.
+- create_division: Allows the user to create a new division not currently in the database.
+- team_search: Allows the user to serach for a team to determine which division it is in.

 ### init.py